 How would you mediate the meaning or explain the following concepts in English?

 Here is how they are explained in the video:

 By the way, the concepts shown in the pictures are Kummerspeck, Futterneid, Luftschloss, Fremdschämen, Weltschmerz and Schadenfreude.

-Concept map for an overview of word formation in English:
+Infographic on word formation in English: